syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-headers-and-footers.md

 ### Edit Header text of an existing Slide

-Essential Presentation library facilitates editing Headers to the Notes slide of the PowerPoint Presentation.
+Essential Presentation library facilitates editing of Headers for the Notes slide of the PowerPoint Presentation.

-The following code example demonstrates how to edit a Headers to the Notes slide of the presentation.
+The following code example demonstrates how to edit the Headers for the Notes slide of the presentation.

 {% tabs %}